mongodb/docs/source/includes/logging-admonition.rst

    To output logs, you must specify both a logfile and the ``OutputInternalLogsToFile`` option.

-   Use the following sample configuration to make the {+product+} output information to a logfile:
+   Use the following sample configuration to make the {+product-short+} output information to a logfile:

    .. code-block:: json